Vancouver Sun

 The Vancouver Sun, also known as the Sun, is a daily broadsheet newspaper based in Vancouver, British Columbia, Canada.
-The newspaper is currently published by the Pacific Newspaper Group, a division of Postmedia Network, and is the largest newspaper in western Canada by circulation.
-Since 2022, it is published five days a week from Tuesday to Saturday.
+The newspaper is published by the Pacific Newspaper Group, a division of the Postmedia Network.
+It is published five days a week from Tuesday to Saturday and is the largest newspaper in western Canada by circulation.

 The newspaper was first published on 12 February 1912.
 It quickly expanded by acquiring other papers, such as the Daily News-Advertiser and The Evening World.
 In 1963, the Cromie family sold the majority of its holdings in the Sun to FP Publications, who later sold the newspaper to Southam Inc. in 1980.
 The newspaper was taken over by Hollinger Inc. in 1992, and was later sold again to CanWest in 2000.
 In 2010, the newspaper became part of the Postmedia Network as a result of the collapse of CanWest.

 History

 The Sun Tower housed the Suns offices from 1937 to 1965.

 Granville Square housed the Suns offices from 1997 to 2015.

 The Vancouver Sun published its first edition on 12 February 1912.
 The newspaper was originally based at 125 West Pender Street, just around the corner from The Vancouver Daily Province, its rival at the time.
 In 1917, the Sun acquired the Daily News-Advertiser, a newspaper that was established in 1886.
 From 1917 until his death in 1936, its publisher was Robert James Cromie.
 In 1924, the Sun acquired The Evening World, another newspaper established in 1888.

 In March 1937, a fire destroyed the Suns business and editorial offices.
 The only death was the janitor, who suffered minor burns and smoke inhalation.
 The Sun promptly moved across the street into the World Building, where the World had been published.
 The building was accordingly renamed the Sun Tower.

 The Sun emerged as the city's leading newspaper after The Vancouver Daily Province experienced a lengthy labour dispute from 1946 to 1949.

 In 1958, the Vancouver Sun and The Province joined to create the Pacific Press in response to the rising costs of producing newspapers.
 First the papers merged their mechanical and financial departments, then they both moved into the Pacific Press Building on December 27, 1965.

 In 1963, the majority of the Cromie family holdings in the newspaper were sold to FP Publications, who later sold it to Southam Inc. in 1980.
 In 1992, the newspaper was taken over by Conrad Black's Hollinger Inc.